 The Bill provides the legislative underpinning for institutes of technology who have established partnerships and wish to merge, with a view to becoming Technological Universities.
 The General Scheme of the Technological Universities Bill is available at: General Scheme Technological Universities Bill 2014

 In July 2014 the Minister for Education and Skills established an expert group to examine future funding policy for higher education.
 The group was charged with identifying and considering the issues relating to the long term sustainable funding of Higher Education in Ireland and to identify options for change.
-The Group is to report to the Minister by the end of the year.
-Details of the Members of the Group and its terms of reference are available here - Expert Group on Future Funding for Higher Education
+Details of the Members of the Group and its terms of reference are available here: Expert Group on Future Funding for Higher Education